photolith/photolith/doc/annotate.rst

 Image rating
     A rating for how easy the age reading was.
 Reader authority
-    How highly regarded your reading will be.
-This mostly depends on if you are one of the :ref:`administration/users:Species Experts` for the current species.
-Here we also take into account if you have only access to the image or if you have the otolith and/or slide at hand to clarify the age readings.
+    How highly regarded your reading will be, an expert's opinion is more highly regarded than an inexperienced reader.
+You can also state you have access to the physical slide, giving your reading greater prominence.
+See :ref:`administration/users:User annotation authority / species experts` for how these values are chosen.
 Comments
     Any other comments you may have.